 \section{Automatic tracking method}

-The addition of ArUco markers \cite{DetectArUco} on the faces of the superball allows to track its position and rotation using a camera.
-This works by detecting and recognising the markers on an image of the superball, and then using this information to estimate its position and orientation.
+The addition of ArUco markers \cite{DetectArUco} on the faces of the superball allows us to track its position and rotation using a camera.
 The details of this method are described in this section.

 The method of operation of a pinhole camera can be described by a \(3\times4\) matrix which maps 3D coordinates of real-world objects to their position on a 2D image.
 This is often termed the \emph{camera matrix}.
 The camera matrix for a given camera can be determined empirically using multi-plane calibration via chessboard detection \cite{chessboard}.
 This functionality is implemented in various computer visual libraries, such as OpenCV \cite{OpenCV}, which also offers functionality to remove lens distortions from the images.